coolhead/flint-docs/02.grid_configuration/01.dashboard/docs.md

 ### Connectors

 Displays the number of Connectors which are configured with Flint.
-Flint provides you with almost 7 connectors - SMTP, HTTP, SSH, File, Database, Amazon-EC2 and Windows which will not only help you integrate with a wide variety of external systems but also with applications on Cloud.

 ### Listeners